More About International Law Training

 International Law and the Environment

-It seems like every day we hear about another small business that has ignored environmental laws and protections to their extreme detriment.
+It seems like every day we hear about another small business that has ignored environmental laws and protections to its extreme detriment.
 Many business sectors are required to have a variety of operating permits that describe compliance requirements.
 An Example of these are clean air act permits, targeting businesses both large and small that produce air pollution.
 Likewise there are endangered species and wetland permits specific to organizations working near or alongside endangered species and areas identified as wetlands.
-Ensure that your organization is function with the law no matter what nation they are conducting business in.
+Ensure that your organization is function with the law no matter where business is being conducted.